 Q: My older Fenix 3 or Forerunner 920xt is not listed in the compatible devices.
 Is there a solution?

-A: For older devices that are not on the compatibility list for the 80/20 Run and Bike Zones apps, we have developed the 80/20 HR Zones app.
-It is limited to HR zones only, but will work on older devices like the Fenix 3 and 920xt.
+A: For older devices that are not on the compatibility list for the 80/20 Run and Bike Zones apps, we have developed three separate apps: the 80/20 HR Zones, 80/20 Pace Zones, and 80/20 Power Zones.
+Unlike the Bike and Run Zones apps, which embed all 3 intensity types into a single app, older devices require a separate apps for each intensity type.

 Q: How do I set this app up on my Garmin device?